wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 | addressRandomizationTable | Randomizes page addresses.
 Models virtual to physical mapping (since zSim can only see virtual addresses, but in practice the cache system uses physical address). |
 {:.mbtablestyle}

+### Microarchitecture Documentation

+Since Intel has never published any detailed description of its microarchitecture, most of the details can only be obtained via experimentation (timing measurements) and educated guesses.
+One extremely useful resource of microarchitectural documents is (Agner's Blog)[https://www.agner.org/optimize/], in which the structure of the pipeline and micro-op (uop) maps are described in detail. zSim also uses materials in this blog as a reference.
+If you are uncertain about why a microarchitectural parameter is modeled in a particular way, it is suggested that you use the mentioned blog as the ultimate reference.

 ## Microarchitecture Simulation

 ### Decoder Simulation